sassoftware/viya4-monitoring-kubernetes/samples/cloudwatch/README.md

 ### Identify Cluster and Region

-You must identify the Amazon EKS cluster on which SAS Viya is deployed and the region for the cluster.
+You must identify the Amazon EKS cluster on which SAS Viya platform is deployed and the region for the cluster.
 These values are needed to construct the correct endpoint for CloudWatch.